ysufender/ysufender/updates/Working_On_A_Compiler.md

 So CSR is done.
 There is a C callback system that you can find in the repo, but it's bound to be changed sometime.
 And it executes pretty well.
 I'll add some new instructions to the JASM and then to CSR.
 Currently CSR only supports flat mode, that is one execution per invokation.
-So for every .jef file you wan't to execute one instance of CSR should be executed.
+So for every ".jef" file you wan't to execute one instance of CSR should be executed.
 But anyway.

 #### About the Compiler